-5. As soon as the method uses instrument-specific steps, the "ML STAR" Option in the "Instrument" Section of the "Instruments" Dialog (see image shown above), is locked and can no longer be disabled.
-The system deck can no longer be separated from the method until all instrument-specific steps are deleted again.
+5. As soon as the method uses instrument-specific steps, the "Microlab STAR" Option in the "Instrument" Section of the "Instruments" Dialog (see image shown above), is locked and can no longer be disabled.
+The System Deck can no longer be separated from the method until all instrument-specific steps are deleted again.
 The same applies to the options in the Smart Steps Section.

-Instrument specific commands are only visible if an instrument is linked to a deck layout.
+Instrument-specific commands are only visible if an instrument is linked to a deck layout.

-Linking the deck of another instrument to a ML STAR will result in an error message.
+Linking the deck of another instrument to an Microlab instrument will result in an error message.